jellen44/Multimodal_NSCLC/README.md

 **1. LUAD_indices_sample_5fold.Rdata and LUSC_indices_sample_5fold.Rdata**

+- NOTE: These files are contained Within the Multimodal folder downloaded above.
 - Using the set.seed function in R, these are the five randomly generated cross validation fold groups used in this study for both LUAD and LUSC.
 The script will run without them, but this is just to make sure that differences in R versions don't lead to differences in these fold groups.

 **2. barcode_disease_mapping.Rdata**